Effective Family Searching,

 Join us for this year’s annual seminar, featuring the top leaders/genealogists from the Family History Library.
 Learn how to search more effectively for your ancestors from the experts.

 Registration fee: $25.
 Once you register, you will receive an email confirmation with a link to the seminar.
 You will also receive an email reminder one day before the event, and another reminder email one hour before the seminar starts.
+Videos of the presentations will be available for a limited time after the seminar to everyone who registered.
 Have questions not answered here?
 Check out our Frequently Asked Questions.

 Door Prizes will be awarded throughout the day!